zafazu/DarkVisionOA/README.md

 **DarkVisionOA is not intended to replace OpenAsar.**

 I created this project primarily for myself and my friends to use.
 It is a personal fork designed to test specific features and customization.
 While other users are welcome to try it, please keep in mind:
-* **It is not perfect:** You may encounter bugs or useless features or even unoptimized code.
+* **It is not perfect:** You may encounter bugs or useless features or unoptimized code.
 * **It is a hobby project:** Updates and features are decided by us.

 If you are looking for the standard, stable experience, please stick with the official OpenAsar.